petterin/infoscreen/README.md

 - Public transportation stops to display
 - MQTT sensor details

-Rebuild and restart the application after changing the file.
+Restart the backend (and refresh the browser window) after changing the file.

 ## Licences and usage restrictions